cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 Kubectl is a Command Line Interface (CLI) tool for interacting with Kubernetes clusters (K8s).
 Communicating with the Kubernetes API server, kubectl retrieves information, issues commands, and inspects cluster resources.

-For more information on kubectl, see [Command line tool (kubectl)](https://kubernetes.io/docs/reference/kubectl/). <br/>For kubectl in Palette, see [Kubectl in the SpectroCloud docs](https://docs.spectrocloud.com/clusters/cluster-management/palette-webctl/).
+For more information on kubectl, see [Command line tool (kubectl)](https://kubernetes.io/docs/reference/kubectl/). <br/>For kubectl in Palette, see [Kubectl in the Spectro Cloud docs](https://docs.spectrocloud.com/clusters/cluster-management/palette-webctl/).

 Here are useful kubectl commands for troubleshooting and debugging deployed pods and containers, in order of operation: